angularjs-in-action/angello/README.md

 #### Start it
 If you have a local web server that you use, simply serve the client directory of the project.
 If you do not, you will need to install [Node.js and NPM](https://nodejs.org/download/).

 Once you have installed Node.js and NPM, run the following commands in your terminal.
-Make sure you are in the `angello` directory you just cloned.
+Make sure you are in the `angello` directory.

 ```
 npm install -g serve